 - olive oil

-- In a saucepan place the clams and 1 cup of cold water.
+In a large deep saucepan place the clams and 1/2 cup of cold water.